nahuelXZV/project-base/README.md

 15. **Text-to-Speech Converter** – Convert written text into spoken words.
 16. **Age Calculator** – Calculate your age based on input birthdate.
 17. **Toast Notification** – A simple toast notification popup.
 18. **Stopwatch** – A functional stopwatch with start, stop, and reset.
+19. **To-do list** - A functional to-do list app to add tasks.

 ---